Canadian Television Fund: Timeline

 In 1994, the Canadian Radio-television and Telecommunications Commission (CRTC) proposed establishing a funding initiative that would focus on facilitating the production and broadcast of high-quality Canadian television programs in under-represented categories during peak viewing periods.
 Its revenues were to come from contributions by broadcasting distribution undertakings (i.e., cable and direct-to-home satellite providers) at a certain percentage of their revenues.
 What follows is a brief history of the Canadian Television Fund (CTF):

-1995 CRTC establishes Cable Production Fund (CPF).
-Goal: Facilitate the production and broadcast of high-quality Canadian television programs in under-represented categories during peak viewing periods.
+In 1995, the CRTC establishes the Cable Production Fund (CPF).
+Their goal was to facilitate the production and broadcast of high-quality Canadian television programs in under-represented categories during peak viewing periods.

-1996 Department of Canadian Heritage invites the CPF to join it in a redefined public-private partnership in conjunction with Telefilm Canada's Broadcast Development Production Fund.
-Result: CPF renamed Canada Television and Cable Production Fund (CTCPF).

-1997 Regulatory framework changes made.
-Result: CTCPF renamed Canadian Television Fund (CTF) in 1998.
+In 1996, the Department of Canadian Heritage invites the CPF to join it in a redefined public-private partnership in conjunction with Telefilm Canada's Broadcast Development Production Fund.
+As a result, the CPF were hereby renamed the Canada Television and Cable Production Fund (CTCPF).
+Regulatory framework changes were made in 1997 and 1998 respectively, and as a result, the CTCPF were once more hereby renamed the Canadian Television Fund (CTF).